 In this stage, you start comparing your relationship with other couples and other relationships.
 Would your relationship survive this stage?
 It definitely could, as long as your relationship isn’t monotonous and repetitive.
 [Read: How to be a happy couple that’s envied by all other couples]

-In this stage, you either give up on passionate sex or constantly look for ways to make sex more exciting.
-If sexual interests start differing here, one of you may end up having an affair.
-But on the other hand, if you find creative ways to make sex more exciting, your relationship could get better and bring both of you a lot closer.
-[Read: Top 50 kinky ideas for a sexy relationship]
+In this stage, you either give up on passionate sex and settle with boring sex once in a rare while, or constantly look for ways to make sex more exciting.
+If sexual interests start differing here, one of you may end up having an affair or shrink away into self-gratification.

 If you’re in a relationship for a while, you may have experienced all or most of these relationship stages.
 And if you’re still in a young love, don’t let the dark side of these relationship stages scare you.